OfficeDev/fluent-blocks/packages/react/README.md

 This project’s API is subject to unannounced breaking changes and is not yet on any release cycle.

-## Contributing
+## Development & contributing

-If you’d like to contribute to this project, please see [the Contributing file](../../CONTRIBUTING.md).
+If you’d like to run the development environment or contribute to this project, please see [the Contributing file](CONTRIBUTING.md).

 ## Getting started

 1. Using TypeScript and an IDE that supports type inspections will make using this project much easier
-2. Make sure you have the correct peer dependencies listed in `package.json`
-3. Install from Github: `yarn add OfficeDev/fluent-react-blocks`
+2. Since this project is not published to NPM yet, do the following:
+   1. Clone this repo, `cd` to `packages/react` within this repo
+   2. Run your package manager’s `link` command ([npm link](https://docs.npmjs.com/cli/v6/commands/npm-link), [yarn link](https://classic.yarnpkg.com/lang/en/docs/cli/link/), [pnpm link](https://pnpm.io/cli/link))
+   3. `cd` to your project
+   4. Use the same package manager you used earlier to add `@fluentui/react-blocks` to your project
+3. **Make sure to resolve any peer dependency warnings**; currently all peer dependencies are needed at the right versions for this package to work
 4. Use the `View` component to hand off all UI responsibility to this project, or use individual components as you need, whichever suits your needs best.

 ## How design pattern usage is validated through types